How to sell on Amazon US from Australia

 Again, selling on amazon US from Australia makes this one a bit more difficult, but it can be done.
 We recommend looking into the services of a Quality Assurance company.
 Again, a quick google search will supply you with some options of companies whose sole purpose is to provide QA services to sellers like you.

 Fulfilment preparation centres ensure that your products are packed and prepared for shipment in accordance with Amazon’s standards.
 If your products don’t meet their standards, you can face fines, or even have your product rejected.
 This is a necessary step to giving your product the best opportunity to be delivered within the US.

 Amazon offers storage for suppliers, but only up to a certain size limit.
 If you’re selling large or oversized items, you may want to look into a third party storage supplier.

 Sell on Amazon US with an Airwallex account

 By now you should have a good idea of how to sell on Amazon US from Australia.
 Airwallex is the perfect business account for this.
 You can set up a US bank account with ease (no monthly fees) and open debit cards with no international transaction fees, perfect for paying Amazon US listing fees.

 If you’re looking to expand your business into the US, get in touch with Airwallex today.
-We can talk you through setting up your Global Account, an Airwallex Borderless Card and put you on the path to exponentially grow your customer base in the US.

 Our products and services in Australia are provided by Airwallex Pty Ltd ABN 37 609 653 312 who holds AFSL 487221.
 Any information provided is for general information purposes only and does not take into account your objectives, financial situation or needs.
 You should consider the appropriateness of the information in light of your own objectives, financial situation or needs.
 Please read and consider the Product Disclosure Statement available on our website before using our service.